What Did You Miss?

 Chinatown Through a Wide Lens

 Members of the Friends of the Archives were invited to an exclusive book launch of Chinatown Through a Wide Lens: the Hidden Photographs of Yucho Chow written by Catherine Clement based on the 2019 exhibit at the Chinese Cultural Centre in Vancouver curated by Catherine.
+This event was hosted by the Dr Sun Yat Sen Chinese Classical Garden, the Chinese Canadian Historical Society of BC and the Friends of the City of Vancouver Archives

-Friends AGM! with guest Ron Dutton
+Ron Dutton

 Running the Torch Run:

-It’s been 9 years since the Winter Olympics were held in Vancouver!
+It’s was 9 years since the Winter Olympics were held in Vancouver!
 And 10 years since the start of the Olympic Torch relay that kicked the whole thing off.
 Leaving Victoria, BC in October 30, 2009 the torch travelled 45,000 km, across all thirteen provinces and territories, terminating in Vancouver 106 days later.
+Well, Dave Doroghy, who spent almost four months on the road as a Shuttle Bus Hostengaged us with the logistics of the relay and how the thousands upon thousands of people from every corner of the country were brought together for this successful and important event.

 Murder by Milkshake